Karthikprasadm/Cardly/README.md

 ## UI Walkthrough

 1. **Authentication panel** – instantly shows whether the Hugging Face token was detected.
+2. **Experience settings** – pick UI language, display currency, and optionally enable a high-contrast theme for accessibility.
-2. **Upload Spend Data** – drag & drop CSV/OFX statements.
+3. **Upload Spend Data** – drag & drop CSV/OFX statements.
 Cardly auto-maps columns, filters expenses, averages the last 3–6 months, and flags seasonal peaks.
 If no file is uploaded, the manual sliders stay in control.
-3. **Preferences & sliders** – set monthly income, category-level spend, preferred perks, and fee thresholds.
+4. **Preferences & sliders** – set monthly income, category-level spend, preferred perks, and fee thresholds (joining/annual fee, interest rate tolerance, expected reward rate).
-4. **Scenario toggle** – simulate a travel bump (or any multiplier you choose) before running the recommender.
+5. **Scenario planner** – enable one or more scenarios (travel surge, festive shopping month, fuel spike, new subscription).
+Each scenario has its own sliders so you can stress‑test the ranking.
+6. **Bonus & fee forecasting** – choose a projection horizon (12/24/36 months), estimate welcome bonuses, statement credits, and milestone rewards, and optionally model annual-fee waivers.
-5. **Run search** – hit “Find My Best Cards.”
+7. **Describe your needs & run search** – describe what you’re looking for in plain language and hit “Find My Best Cards.”
 A hybrid embedding compares your profile with the stored embeddings and surfaces the top five matches.
-6. **Results section**
+8. **Results section**
    - Each expander shows fees, interest rate, rewards, key features, estimated annual rewards, and the net value (rewards minus fees).
+   - Horizon projections show your total expected value over the selected time window (including bonuses and fee waivers).
+   - A break-even metric shows how much you need to spend annually for the card to pay for itself.
    - Zephyr-7B generates a short “Why this card?” explanation using your profile and scenario context.
    - Pin cards with the 📌 button; pinned cards appear in the comparison table below.
-7. **Net value chart & comparison board** – visualize the ranking via a bar chart, then inspect pinned cards side-by-side.
+9. **Net value chart, bundles & comparison board**
+   - Visualize the ranking via a bar chart for the current scenario.
+   - Explore curated portfolio bundles and their combined projected value.
+   - Inspect pinned cards side-by-side in a comparison table, download as CSV/PDF, or share via a code that can be pasted into another Cardly session.

 ---